COBRA

 Are you leaving employment with the County of Riverside?
 Getting divorced?
 Is your child no longer eligible for benefits?
 These are a few of the reasons you may need to continue your health care coverage or other benefits.

-COBRA (Consolidated Omnibus Budget Reconciliation Act) is a federally mandated program that allows you to continue your medical, dental and vision benefits based on the following qualifying events:
+COBRA (Consolidated Omnibus Budget Reconciliation Act) is a federally mandated program that allows you to continue your medical, dental, and vision benefits based on the following qualifying events:

 COBRA (Consolidated Omnibus Budget Reconciliation Act) allows you or a dependent covered under medical, dental, vision, and/or health care Flexible Spending Accounts benefits to continue coverage when it is lost due to any of the following qualifying status changes: